 When asked whether they agreed that Australia's commercial space sector is important for the economy (Figure 10), 50.9% of the Australian public agreed, while 39.6% were neutral.
-Satellite technology and ground infrastructure were especially viewed as important for Australia, with 62% of respondents agreeing in some capacity that they are an integral part of national infrastructure (Figure 11).
-The perceived value of satellite infrastructure to Australia was reflected in responses to the question of what space activities the space industry should prioritise (Figure 12).
+Satellite technology and ground infrastructure were especially viewed as important for Australia, with 62% of respondents agreeing in some capacity that they are integral part of national an infrastructure (Figure 11).
+The value of satellite perceived infrastructure to Australia was reflected in responses to the question of what space activities the space industry should prioritise.
 Satellite communications and the provision of Earth observation data were identified most often as high priorities, with cleaning up space debris a close third.
-Meanwhile, the rocket manufacturing and launch sectors were solidly ranked by respondents as least important.
+Meanwhile, the rocket manufacturing and launch sectors were solidly ranked by respondents as least important (Figure 12).

-Opinions regarding 2023 the cancellation of the National Space for Earth Mission Observation (NSMEO) were also sought.
-NSMEO was a government initiative to procure a sovereign owned constellation of Earth observation satellites that had planned launches between 2028 and 2033, to be used for government mapping, climate response, disaster management. and potentially Defence intelligence.
-Less than a quarter of respondents disagreed with the cancellation (23.3%).
+regarding 2023 Opinions the cancellation of the National Space Mission for Earth Observation (NSMEO) were also sought.
+NSMEO was a government initiative to procure a sovereign owned constellation of Earth observation satellites that had planned launches between 2028 and 2033, to be used for government mapping, climate response, disaster management, and potentially for Defence intelligence.
+Less than a guarter of respondents disagreed with the cancellation (23.3%).
 By contrast, 31.6% agreed with the Government's decision to cancel NSMEO, and 45.1% were neutral (Figure 13).

 The lack of support for the program may be influenced by several factors beyond public attitudes toward the programme itself.
 First, as discussed above, only 32% of respondents reported they were familiar with the term 'Earth observation'.
-Equally, the question posed in the survey included the project's cost (\$1.2 billion), whereas no questions included a cost associated with a project.
-Respondents supportive are often less projects government-funded when there is а real cost involved.9 Government decision-making sometimes rest upon the cost of an investment rather than its real or perceived benefits.
+Equally, the question posed in the survey included the project's cost (\$1.2 billion), whereas no other questions included a cost associated with a project.
+Respondents are often less supportive of government-funded projects when involved.9 there is а real cost Government decision-making can sometimes rest upon the cost of an investment rather than its real or perceived benefits.
 Similarly, the public is less likely to be supportive of government spending once a specific cost is attached.
 The results might be seen as a litmus test for support for a specific space activity, rather than generalised support for space investment as a whole.